Differentiable Logical Programming for Quantum Circuit Discovery and Optimization: Experiments and Results

 \paragraph{Motivation} A critical bottleneck in the NISQ era is the disconnect between abstract algorithmic design and physical hardware constraints.
 While theoretical ansatzes often assume all-to-all connectivity, physical devices typically possess restricted coupling maps (e.g., linear or grid topologies).
 Mapping a non-native circuit to such hardware requires the insertion of SWAP gates, which increases circuit depth and accumulates coherent errors.
 This challenge is particularly acute in geometrically frustrated systems, such as the $J_1$-$J_2$ Heisenberg model, where competing interactions often require non-local connectivity to resolve the ground state.

-\paragraph{Methodology} To address these challenges, we applied the Differentiable Logical Programming (DLP) framework to the 3-qubit $J_1$-$J_2$ Heisenberg model with parameters $J_1=1.0$ and $J_2=0.5$.
+\paragraph{Methodology} To address these challenges, we applied the framework to the 3-qubit $J_1$-$J_2$ Heisenberg model with parameters $J_1=1.0$ and $J_2=0.5$.
 We imposed a strict linear device topology ($0-1-2$), rendering the next-nearest-neighbor interaction between qubits 0 and 2 non-native.
 The optimization objective was defined as a composite loss function:

 where $c_i$ represents the hardware cost.
 We assigned a high penalty ($c_{\text{non-native}}=100.0$) to CNOT gates acting on unconnected qubit pairs $(0,2)$, while native gates were assigned a nominal cost ($c_{\text{native}}=1.0$).
 We compared the hardware-aware DLP against a standard DLP model optimizing purely for energy without topological constraints.